 I hope you love this recipe as we do!
 Have you tried it?
 Be sure and leave a comment and a rating of this recipe below and then take a quick photo and share it with me using #namelymarly on Instagram.
 I love seeing your creations!

 Chocolate Chip Cookie Dough Bites

-Take a test of your dough by forming a ball with your hand.
-If the dough seems moist enough that the ball stays together nicely, then you’re ready to add the chocolate chips.
-You want the dough to stay together when you create the ball, but not too gooey.
-If the dough seems a little dry, go ahead and add soy milk, one tablespoon at a time until you get the desired consistency.
-If it’s too sticky you can add more flour.
+- Test.
+Take a test of the dough by forming a ball with your hand.
+If the dough seems moist enough so the ball stays together nicely, then it's good.
+If the dough seems dry or crumbly, add another teaspoon of agave or peanut butter until you get the desired consistency.
+If it's too sticky you can add more oat flour.